-Plenary the children site at base camp, cleanse their hands and drink cocoa (cold weather) or orange juice (hot) with a biscuit.
-(Water will be an option and the needs of each child taken in to account).
+Plenary - The children sit at base camp, cleanse their hands and drink cocoa or juice with a biscuit or raisins - water will be an option and the needs of each child taken into account.
 Children discuss their session, if they wish, sharing their view, findings and opinions.

-Back at school children will remove wellies out doors or standing on sheeting (if very wet), before entering the classroom, changing back in to their school uniform.
+Back at school, children will remove wellies outdoors or standing on sheeting (if very wet), before entering the classroom and changing back into their school uniform.

-Forest School may need to be cancelled in extreme weather conditions, e.g. high winds (over 30mph), imminent thunder storm, or blizzards.
+Cancelling Forest School - Forest School may need to be cancelled in extreme weather conditions e.g. high winds (over 30mph), imminent thunder storm, or blizzards.
 Adapted classroom activities will take place instead.